trucdg/section1-Spring-boot-Maven/README.md

       - **Service Layer** - consists of service classes and uses services provided by data access layer
       - **Integration Layer** - consists of different web services

+## What is Maven?
+- Maven is a project management tool.
+- Most popular use of Maven is for build management and dependencies.
+-